Please read the following information. Please click on any of the following sections to take you directly to your area of interest

 16.10 Procurement advice is given with best intentions and with the knowledge that is available at the time of the request for advice.

-16.11 Whilst we try and support any software or hardware that an organisation has within its infrastructure, Community Action Suffolk specifically does not support telephone systems or finance systems within it’s packages.
+16.11 Whilst we try and support any software or hardware that an organisation has within its infrastructure, IT Services at CAS Ltd specifically does not support telephone systems or finance systems within it’s packages.
 We also reserve the right not to support bespoke pieces of software built for an organisation, however we will try and assist where we can.
 Please note that support with updating your website or changing your website is also not included in our IT Support packages.
 If you require such packages then we do supply website maintenance packages or we can assist you in an “ad-hoc” capacity charging you at our hourly rate.

 16.12 Support hours in all our packages may be used for any questions or queries that you may have about any matters and items that are defined as “issues” with your current IT provision.
 We define an “issue” as something that is not working as it has been designed to work.
 Changes to your current IT provision or development work that you wish us to complete for you are not included in any of our IT Support packages and these elements will be charged at our hourly rate as detailed on the respective product pages.